 Historically, information doubling is the stuff that shifts paradigms (it’s an interesting exercise to look at the above dates and match up the corresponding historical shifts).

-“Winning the day” means getting enough of the right tasks completed so that, at the end of the day, you fall asleep with a deeply satisfying feeling of accomplishment.
+“Winning the day” means getting enough of the right tasks completed, so you fall asleep with a deeply satisfying feeling of accomplishment.

 Laura Vadnerkam Thinks You Have Enough Time – http://lauravanderkam.com/books/168-hours/manage-your-time/